Connect with others who understand.

 See answer

-Dizziness Upon Standing and MS: Understanding Orthostatic Hypotension
+Dizziness Upon Standing and MS: Low Blood Pressure and Lightheadedness

-If you sometimes feel dizzy when you stand up, you’re not alone.
-The scientific term for this is orthostatic hypotension, and up to half of people diagnosed with MS experience it at some point.
-“Hypotension” means low blood pressure — it’s the opposite of hypertension, or high blood pressure.
-“Orthostatic” means it’s related to standing upright.
-It’s also known as postural hypotension, or low blood pressure related to the position of your body.
+If you sometimes feel dizzy or lightheaded when you stand up, you’re not alone.
+Over half of people diagnosed with MS experience low blood pressure when standing up.
+The scientific term for this is “orthostatic hypotension.”
+Hypotension means low blood pressure, and orthostatic means it’s related to standing upright.
+This condition is also known as postural hypotension — low blood pressure related to the position of your body.

-How Do People With MS Experience Orthostatic Hypotension?
+How Do People With MS Experience Low Blood Pressure When Standing Up?

 MyMSTeam members often discuss their experiences with orthostatic hypotension.
 “My last major episode was Friday,” wrote one member.
 “I woke up and got up to go to the bathroom.
 Somehow, I landed between the toilet and the wall.
 I have a very bruised hip, a few dings on my elbow, and a big bump on my head.”